oletizi/avi-docs/src/site/docs/16.3/gslb-architecture-and-object-model/index.md

 * GSLB service's **name**, by which administrators reference the GSLB configuration.
 * **FQDN** by which end-user clients reference the GSLB application.
 A list of domain names can be provided for aliasing (e.g., www.foo.com and foo.com).
 * A **time-to-live (TTL)** ranging from 1-86400 seconds that determines the frequency with which clients need to obtain fresh steering information for client requests.
-If none is specified for a particular GSLB service, the TTL value defaults to the one specified in the DNS application profile (default there is 30 seconds).

-    Note: Avi suggests caution when using very low values of TTL, since some DNSs/operating systems will discard a very low TTL.
+If none is specified for a particular GSLB service, the TTL value defaults to the one specified in the DNS application profile (default there is 30 seconds).Note: Avi suggests caution when using very low values of TTL, since some DNSs/operating systems will discard a very low TTL.
 * Backing **virtual services** in various **GSLB** **sites**, organized into **virtual service** **pools**.
 * **Priorities **for the various pools and**ratios** for their **members**,
 * **Load-balancing scheme**, and